Marangi037/data-analysis-project/README.md

 - Invest in transportation of large goods to customers since they have the highest sales.
 - Focus on expanding and promoting Classic cars since they are the highest selling product
 - Develop targeted marketing campaigns to reach specific customer segments.
 Tailor the messaging to highlight the unique features and benefits of each product model.
-- Implement a customer segmentation strategy to target the top 20% customer who contribute highly to the company's revenue.
+- Implement a customer segmentation strategy to target the top customers who contribute highly to the company's revenue.
 - Partner with financial institutions or ofeer in-house financing options to make it easier for customers to purchase products.
 Flexible financing options can expand the customer base and increase sales.
 - Focus on providing excellent after-sale service and support.
 - Focus on achieve a 100% delivery rate of goods to the customers.